TheBetterStore/tbs-docs/docs/1-domain-driven-design/ddd-strategic.md

 ![problem-space-cat.svg](problem-space-cat.svg)

 ## 2. Solution Space
-A Solution Space provides a model for realizing the needs of the requirements given in the Problem Space, fo example to define appropriate **Bounded Contexts**.
+A Solution Space provides a model for realizing the needs of the requirements given in the Problem Space, for example by defining appropriate **Bounded Contexts** for each subdomain to implement.
+Each bounded context is also provided with its own Ubiquitous
-_Note each Bounded Context may be considered as a candidate for defining 1 or more **Microservices**_; we will however be talking more about granularity in the next section, [Tactical Patterns](ddd-tactical.md).

-### Model Driven Design
-A domain model
+ Language; much of which should have been defined during analysis of the Problem Space for the belonging subdomains.
+In this way each bounded context is kept _cohesive_ to a specific functional area.

+ The Solution Space also uses Context Mapping with Integration Patterns to define collaboration relationships between bounded contexts.
+ Decoupled collaboration between bounded contexts is promoted, to reduce the requirement for development teams to have detailed knowledge of other teams' implementations.
+Context Mapping and its advantatges are described next.

+ Integration patterns are described next.

-## 3. Context Mapping
+### Context Mapping

 #### First, introducing Integration Patterns; communications between Bounded Contexts
 ![DDDIntegrationPatterns.svg](DDDIntegrationPatterns.svg)